majdjb7/Compressed-Internet-Query/README.md

   -For the product mailing list file you should call pl.prod

 ## 🚀 5.
-For further information please open the PDF attached to the Project (Project_Requirements.pdf), it contains more detailed instructions (and images)
+For further information please open the PDF attached to the Project (Project_Requirements_Part2.pdf), it contains more detailed instructions (and images)

 -----------------------------------------------------------------------------